+- General Purposes Committee (9 members)

+- Environment and Leisure Committee (9 members)

+- Plans Committee (7 members)

+We also have two sub-committees responsible

-- General Purposes Committee (9 members) - Environment and Leisure Committee (9 members) - Plans Committee (7 members) We also have two sub-committees responsible for dealing with specific matters related to finance and human resources, called Personnel Sub-Committee and Finance Sub-Committee. which report their recommendations back to General Purposes Committee.
+We also have two sub-committees responsible

+for dealing with specific matters related to finance and human resources, called Personnel Sub-Committee and Finance Sub-Committee, which report their recommendations back to General Purposes Committee.
 These subcommittees meet on an ad-hoc basis when further detailed work is required.

-Normally, formal committee meetings are held in the Council Chamber of the Civic Centre.
-Uckfield.
-During the pandemic meetings have been held remotely on Zoom.
+Normally, formal committee meetings are held in the Council Chamber or Weald Hall of the Civic Centre, Uckfield.
 Residents are welcome to attend these public meetings and make statements in relation to items on the agenda of that committee, subject to the Chairman's discretion.
 Under the Openness of Local Government Bodies Regulations 2014, members of the public are able to film and record during a committee meeting to report on the meeting.